TwanoO67/easy-php-gallery/README.md

 ## Setup

-use the default credential to create your users / folders :
+1) Register a new account

+2) Connect using this account :

 email: admin@easyphpgallery.io
 password: secret

+3) Use the default credential to set your new user as admin

-Then change the password, or definitively delete this account
+4) Then disconnect and use your new account to definitively delete this account for security reasons

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!

 [![Beerpay](https://beerpay.io/TwanoO67/easy-php-gallery/badge.svg?style=beer-square)](https://beerpay.io/TwanoO67/easy-php-gallery)  [![Beerpay](https://beerpay.io/TwanoO67/easy-php-gallery/make-wish.svg?style=flat-square)](https://beerpay.io/TwanoO67/easy-php-gallery?focus=wish)
 =======

-## TODO
-Bug with space in folder or names
-Update: /usr/local/lib/python2.7/site-packages/thumbor/handlers/imaging.py